Municipalities of Denmark: Municipal reform of 2007

 The reform replaced the structure of municipalities and counties introduced with the reform of 1970.
-Three sui generis municipalities who were also counties lost their county privileges and became part of the Capital Region of Denmark, although one of these three municipalities, Bornholm, which was created 1 January 2003 after the merger of its county with the five municipalities was approved in a law by the Folketing 19 March 2002 – thereby abolishing one of the 14 counties in the process - because of its remote location 150 km (93 mi) southeast of Copenhagen retains some regional functions and is thus called a de facto regional municipality – it performs some tasks that are only performed by the regions in the rest of Denmark.
-(From 1 January 2016 and 2018 Ærø Municipality and Fanø Municipality, respectively, will also handle a task on the islands which was formerly the responsibility of the Region of Southern Denmark, namely public mass transit).
+Three sui generis municipalities who were also counties lost their county privileges and became part of the Capital Region of Denmark, although one of these three municipalities, Bornholm, which was created 1 January 2003 after the merger of its county with the five municipalities was approved in a law by the Folketing 19 March 2002 – thereby abolishing one of the 14 counties in the process – because of its remote location 150 km (93 mi) southeast of Copenhagen retains some regional functions and is thus called a de facto regional municipality.
+It performs some tasks that are only performed by the regions in the rest of Denmark.
+(From 1 January 2016 and 2018 Ærø Municipality and Fanø Municipality, respectively, will also handle a task on the islands which was formerly the responsibility of the Region of Southern Denmark, namely public mass transit.)

 Almost all the mergers of the municipalities took place 1 January 2007, but Marstal municipality and Ærøskøbing municipality, both on the island of Ærø, after a referendum on the island had decided to merge the two municipalities, were allowed by the Danish government to merge already from 1 January 2006 to form Ærø municipality, thus bringing the number of municipalities down to 270 that were finally reduced by mergers from 1 January 2007 to form 98 municipalities.

 Sectors affected

 Since the counties were not the only structure based on the municipal layout of Denmark, other related changes were carried out as well.
-Thus, police districts (reduced from 54 to 12), court districts (reduced from 82 to 24), tax districts (before 2007 the responsibility of the municipalities; after that part of the central government Ministry of Taxation), electoral wards, and parishes in the Church of Denmark also were reduced following the municipal reform.
+Thus, police districts (reduced from 54 to 12), court districts (reduced from 82 to 24), tax districts (before 2007 the responsibility of the municipalities; after that part of the central government Ministry of Taxation), electoral wards, and parishes in the Church of Denmark also were reduced in number following the municipal reform.